 Pseudomonas aeruginosa is one of the most common nosocomial pathogens.
 P. aeruginosa is intrinsically resistant to various antibiotics, but may also acquire additional resistance either by chromosomal mutations or by horizontal gene transfer.
 The intrinsic resistance is caused by a concerted action of multidrug efflux pumps and low permeability of the outer membrane.
 The emergence of multidrug-resistant (MDR) P. aeruginosa is a problem of global concern, and currently there are reports of hospital outbreaks of MDR P. aeruginosa from countries around the world, including The Netherlands.
 P. aeruginosa may become MDR due to the simultaneous acquisition of several resistance genes that are clustered in integrons through horizontal gene tranfer.
-More recently, P. aeruginosa with metallo-P-lactamases, such as Verona integron-encoded metallo-P-lactamase (VIM) and imipenemase (IMP) are encountered.
+More recently, P. aeruginosa with metallo- $\beta$ -lactamases, such as Verona integron-encoded metallo- $\beta$ -lactamase (VIM) and imipenemase (IMP) are encountered.
 Outbreaks, especially caused by these carbapenemase positive P. aeruginosa may be large and sustained, despite infection control measures and management.
-In P. aeruginosa VIM is the most frequently found carbapenemase and the P-lactamase is mostly chromosomally located.
-However, sometimes P-lactamase is a mostly chromosomally located.
-However, sometimes P-lactamase are virtually always carried by plasmids, adding to the risk of transfer of these resistance genes.
+In P. aeruginosa VIM is the most frequently found carbapenemase and the $bla{VIM}$ gene is mostly chromosomally located.
+However, sometimes $bla{VIM}$ is carried by plasmids and most other carbapenemase encoding genes in P. aeruginosa and other Gram-negatives are virtually always carried by plasmids, adding to the risk of transfer of these resistance genes.